How can I make a donation?

 If I move aboard do I need to move the cord stem cells with me?

 No, it is safest to leave them in long term storage at our facility.
 If in the future you needed them, we would ship them for you in a specialised container that keeps the cells frozen for up to 5 days, so they can be shipped to virtually anywhere in the world.
 All you need to do is let us know your new contact details.

 Can the cord blood stem cells be used to treat another member of the family?

 Provided the stem cells are a suitable match yes they can.
 A tissue typing test (an HLA test) would have to be performed to see if they were a match to the family member.
 There is a 1:4 chance that a sibling will be a suitable match but the chance of a suitable match decreases, the more removed the family member.
-So, for instance, cousins would have a much smaller chance of being a match.
+So for instance cousins would be a have a much smaller chance of being a match.